p-a/kickass-cruncher-plugins/README.md

 The pre-compiled Exomizer dylib for MacOS High Sierra seems to have problems, resulting with SIGSEGV.
 As a workaround, the plugin can fallback to execute exomizer via commandline.
-This must be added as a system property:
+This must be added as a system property to the commandline:

+    java -cp "kickass-cruncher-plugins-1.1.jar:KickAss.jar" \
-    -D EXOMIZER_COMMANDLINE_FALLBACK=path_to_exomizer
+        -D  EXOMIZER_COMMANDLINE_FALLBACK=path_to_exomizer_executable \
+        kickass.KickAssembler demo.asm

-Please note that out of lazyness, the safety offset is always returned as $0000 when using this fallback.
+Please note that out of laziness, the safety offset is always returned as $0000 when using this fall back.

 Supported Crunchers
 ===================